Coral reef: Invasive algae in Caribbean reefs

-Macroalgae, or better known as seaweed, has to potential to cause reef collapse because they can outcompete many coral species.
-Macroalgae can overgrow on corals, shade, block recruitment, release biochemicals that can hinder spawning, and potentially form bacteria harmful to corals.
+Macroalgae, or seaweed, have the potential to cause reef collapse because they can outcompete many coral species.
+Macroalgae can overgrow corals, shade them, block recruitment, release biochemicals that can hinder spawning, and potentially form bacteria harmful to corals.
 Historically, algae growth was controlled by herbivorous fish and sea urchins.
 Parrotfish are a prime example of reef caretakers.
-Consequently, these two species can be considered as keystone species for reef environments because of their role in protecting reefs.
+Consequently, these two species can be considered keystone species in reef environments due to their role in protecting reefs.

-Before the 1980s, Jamaica's reefs were thriving and well cared for, however, this all changed after Hurricane Allen occurred in 1980 and an unknown disease spread across the Caribbean.
-In the wake of these events, massive damage was caused to both the reefs and sea urchin population across Jamaican's reefs and into the Caribbean Sea.
+Before the 1980s, Jamaica's reefs were thriving and well cared for; however, this all changed after Hurricane Allen occurred in 1980 and an unknown disease spread across the Caribbean.
+In the wake of these events, massive damage was caused to both the reefs and the sea urchin population across Jamaican reefs and into the Caribbean Sea.
 As little as 2% of the original sea urchin population survived the disease.
-Primary macroalgae succeeded the destroyed reefs and eventually larger, more resilient macroalgae soon took its place as the dominant organism.
+Primary macroalgae succeeded the destroyed reefs, and eventually larger, more resilient macroalgae soon took their place as the dominant organism.
 Parrotfish and other herbivorous fish were few in numbers because of decades of overfishing and bycatch at the time.
 Historically, the Jamaican coast had 90% coral cover and was reduced to 5% in the 1990s.
 Eventually, corals were able to recover in areas where sea urchin populations were increasing.
-Sea urchins were able to feed and multiply and clear off substrates, leaving areas for coral polyps to anchor and mature.
-However, sea urchin populations are still not recovering as fast as researchers predicted, despite being highly fecundate.
+Sea urchins fed, multiplied, and cleared substrates, leaving areas for coral polyps to anchor and mature.
+However, sea urchin populations are still not recovering as fast as researchers predicted, despite being highly fecund.
 It is unknown whether or not the mysterious disease is still present and preventing sea urchin populations from rebounding.
 Regardless, these areas are slowly recovering with the aid of sea urchin grazing.
 This event supports an early restoration idea of cultivating and releasing sea urchins into reefs to prevent algal overgrowth.